swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 Select the top cell on the right.
 Make sure 'Text" is selected, type "Quantities" into the accompanying field and press enter.

 ![](screenshots/enter-quantities-label.PNG)

+ On the left side data panel, open query 'Product" and drag measure 'Quantity' into the second to top cell second to the left.
+Make sure 'Summarize' is selected, and set to 'Sum'.
+Click the pencil icon next to 'Summarize' to see aggregation options.

 ![](screenshots/drag-quantity-purchased-into-cell.PNG)